-Mumbai the dream home of several ambitions aspirants, boots of vicious minds and vivid lifestyle.
-Its not just about the beaches, pubs, caves and clubs.
-This island has an history so interesting, that you would never see Mumbai as a crowded city, but as a historical marvel.
-Lets explore some of its 7 historical wonders of Mumbai
+Mumbai is the dream home of several ambitious aspirants, boots of vicious minds, and a vivid lifestyle.
+It is not just about the beaches, pubs, caves, and clubs.
+This island has a history so interesting that you would never see Mumbai as a crowded city but as a historical marvel.

-Gateway of India
+01 Gateway of India

-The foundation stone of the structure was laid in 1911 but took more 13 years to get completed.
-This symbol was built by a Scottish architect by the name of George Wittet to commemorate the visit of King George V and Queen Mary.
+The foundation stone of the structure was laid in 1911 but took more than 13 years to get completed.
+A Scottish architect built this symbol by the name of George Wittet to commemorate the visit of King George V and Queen Mary.

 02 Mumbai High court

-Although the building was inaugurated in 1862, the first sitting int he court took place in January 1879.
+Although the building was inaugurated in 1862, the first sitting in the court took place in January 1879.
 This distinguished high court in the country is impressive enough to bedazzle a visitor.

-The Mumbai high court has the reputation of having the first Chief Justice, Attorney General and the Solicitor General of Independent India.
+The Mumbai high court has the reputation of having the first Chief Justice, Attorney General, and the Solicitor General of Independent India.

-Victoria Terminus (Chhatrapati Shivaji Terminus)
+03 Victoria Terminus (Chhatrapati Shivaji Terminus)

 It stands tall as one of the massive structural designs of Mumbai.
-The architecture of the building blends Victorian, Gothic and Indian style, is an epitome of excellent artisan ship.
+The architecture of the building blends Victorian, Gothic, and Indian style is the epitome of excellent artisanship.

 This wonder was later renamed at Chhatrapati Shivaji terminus in 1996.

-Rajabhai clock tower
+04 Rajabhai clock tower

-The foundation stone of this historical architecture was laid on 1st March 1869, it took 9 years for the construction and was completed in November of 1878.
+The foundation stone of this historical architecture was laid on 1st March 1869.
+It took 9 years for the construction and was completed in November of 1878.

 The Rajabhai clock tower was built using the locally available Kurla stone.
 This was the tallest tower during that time in Mumbai.

-Although it is now known as Hutatma Chowk, it is still famous as Flora fountain in south Mumbai.
-Designed by Richard Norman Shaw and was erected in 1869 in honor of Sir Henry Bartle who was the Governor of Bombay.
+Although it is now known as Hutatma Chowk, it is still famous as the Flora fountain in south Mumbai (fort area).
+Designed by Richard Norman Shaw and was erected in 1869 in honor of Sir Henry Bartle, the Governor of Bombay.

 Situated in the middle of lustrous green Borivali national park, the caves have an interesting history.
-As per the records, Buddhist Monks started their work on these caves in 1st century and continued till 11th century AD.
+As per the records, Buddhist Monks started their work on these caves in the 1st century and continued till the 11th century AD.

-The caves are around 7 km from the Borivali railway station and tourists and visitors are allowed only after 9:00am.
-Nothing less than any other architectural wonder the gracefully chiseled work on the caves add as charm to the visual effect.
+The caves are around 7 km from the Borivali railway station, and tourists and visitors are allowed only after 9:00 am.
+Nothing less than any other architectural wonder, the gracefully chiseled work on the caves adds charm to the visual effect.

 Apart from the architectural wonder, Mumbai boasts of the also famous Dharavi slums.
-Dont forget the dabbawalas who are the soul of Mumbai.
+Don’t forget the dabbawalas, who are the soul of Mumbai.

 Come to Mumbai to satisfy your need to see beauty as its best.